-- The program conducts a comprehensive analysis to determine unmet needs, relevant expenditures, external and internal resources, and impact on students and the institution. - The program uses the budget as a planning tool to reflect commitment to the mission and goals of the programs and services and of the institution. - Financial reports provide an accurate financial overview of the organization and provide clear, understandable, and timely data upon which personnel can plan and make informed decisions.
+- PFP conducts a comprehensive analysis to determine unmet needs, relevant expenditures, external and internal resources, and impact on students and the institution. - PFP uses the budget as a planning tool to reflect commitment to the mission and goals of the programs and services and of the institution. - Financial reports provide an accurate financial overview of the organization and provide clear, understandable, and timely data upon which personnel can plan and make informed decisions.